EstherSlabbert/Infrastructure-as-Code/README.md

 }
 ```
-4. `terraform init` - initializes terraform
+4. `terraform init` - initializes terraform.
-5. `terraform plan` - checks code to see what is executable/ if any errors
+5. `terraform plan` - checks code to see what is executable/ if any errors.
-6. `terraform apply` - will ask for confirmation `yes` then will launch service (i.e. EC2 instance) outlined in `main.tf`
+6. `terraform apply` - will ask for confirmation `yes` then will launch service (i.e. EC2 instance) outlined in `main.tf`.
-7. `terraform destroy` - will ask for confirmation `yes` then terminates service (i.e. EC2 instance) outlined in `main.tf`
+7. `terraform destroy` - will ask for confirmation `yes` then terminates service (i.e. EC2 instance) outlined in `main.tf`.

 ### <a id="terraform-create-two-tier-vpc-and-ec2-instances">Terraform create two-tier VPC and EC2 instances</a>

 [Terraform documentation on VPCs with AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc)

-Steps to automate setting up a VPC for a 2-tier architecture deployment of the Sparta Provisioning Test App to display the Sparta home page, /posts page and /fibonacci/10 page using the web app server's public IP address:
+Steps to automate setting up a VPC for a 2-tier architecture deployment of a database and the Sparta Provisioning Test App to display the Sparta home page, /posts page and /fibonacci/10 page using the web app server's public IP address:

 1. Create a file called `main.tf` or another name in a folder.
+(If not done already: Add environment variables to account named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY_ID` with their respecitve keys as the variables.)
 2. Write the following template to your terraform file and edit (Remember to change the names of each resource, use appropriate CIDR blocks, and add the AMI IDs and your own IP where needed):
 ```terraform
 # define provider and region